-At More House, we are very lucky to be in close proximity to the German, French, and Spanish institutes and there are many opportunities for trips and independent learning.
-Pupils are taught in small classes and have the opportunity to work with the foreign language assistants on an individual basis, which is an invaluable resource in the run up to the speaking exams.
+At More House, we are very lucky to be in close proximity to the French and Spanish institutes and there are many opportunities for trips and independent learning.
+Pupils are taught in small classes and have the opportunity to work with the student foreign language assistants on an individual and group basis, which is an invaluable resource in the run up to the speaking exams.
 We also run foreign language clubs and foreign film nights where you can practise the skills you have learned in class.

-Pearson Edexcel Level GCSE (9-1) in French, German, or Spanish consists of four equally weighted and externally examined papers based on the following skills: listening, speaking, reading and writing.
+Pearson Edexcel Level GCSE (9-1) in French or Spanish consists of four equally weighted and externally examined papers based on the following skills: Speaking, Listening and understanding, Reading and understanding, and Writing.
 Each paper is available at Foundation tier (grades 5-1) or Higher tier (grades 9-4).